RigsOfRods/docs.rigsofrods.org/source/vehicle-creation/fileformat-truck.md

     -   `h`: <span style="background-color:#fb7">\[ Version 0.38.26+ \]</span> You can use triggers to lock or unlock hookgroups ( only hookgroups &lt;= `-3` ); Unlocks hookgroups shortkey at shortbound and hookgroup longkey at longbound.
     -   `H`: <span style="background-color:#fb7">\[ Version 0.38.26+ \]</span> You can use triggers to lock or unlock hookgroups ( only hookgroups &lt;= `-3` ); Locks hookgroups shortkey at shortbound and hookgroup longkey at longbound.
     -   `t`: <span style="background-color:#fb7">\[ Version 0.4.0.7+ \]</span> Continuous trigger, delivers a value of `0` below and at shortbound, a value of `1` over and at longbound.
 Between these boundaries, this trigger will deliver a value between `0` and `1` (linear), depending on the current position.
 See "engine trigger" for details on how to use this.
     -   `E`: <span style="background-color:#fb7">\[ Version 0.4.0.7+ \]</span> Engine trigger.
 This trigger gives you control over various vehicle driving functions.
-It is recommended to use this in combination with a `t`-trigger to get precise, continous control.
+It is recommended to use this in combination with a `t`-trigger to get precise, continuous control.
 Works as follows:
         -   ''' *(remapped)* shortbound\_trigger\_action''': <span style="color:#BD0058">Positive decimal number</span> Takes the number of the engine to be controlled, starting with `0`.
 As RoR only supports one engine per vehicle at the moment, always put `0` here.
         -   ''' *(remapped)* longbound\_trigger\_action''': <span style="color:#BD0058">Positive decimal number</span> Takes the number of the function you want to control:
             -   `0`: Clutch